Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety

 \section{Introduction}

-Websites have become fundamental to modern digital life, serving as essential platforms for information retrieval, business transactions, social interaction, and education.
-Multimodal Large Language Models (MLLMs), with their remarkable capabilities in visual-language understanding, show significant potential for visually rich applications, such as website understanding~\cite{awal2024webmmu}, computer-use agent~\cite{chen2025survey}, code generation~\cite{tang2025slidecoder, xiao2025efficientuicoder}.
+Websites have become the primary gateway for modern digital life, evolving into complex and dynamic ecosystems for information retrieval and cross-application transactions.
+Recently, Multimodal Large Language Models (MLLMs) have demonstrated significant potential in visual-language tasks, such as computer-use agent~\cite{chen2025survey}, UI understanding~\cite{awal2024webmmu} and code generation~\cite{tang2025slidecoder, xiao2025efficientuicoder, wan2025automatically, xiao2026comuicoder}.

-Unlike tasks focus only on text or images, visual web-related tasks require combining UI structure, layouts, text, interactivity, and visuals, which brings new requirements to the capabilities of MLLM.
+Unlike tasks focus only on text or images, visual web-related tasks require combining UI structure, layouts, text, interactivity, and visuals, which brings new requirements to the capabilities of MLLMs.
 Therefore, some web-related benchmarks have been proposed to evaluate the capabilities of MLLM in web understanding, web code generation, etc. VisualWebBench \cite{liu2024visualwebbench} evaluates element grounding, webpage OCR, and action reasoning capabilities, WebUIBench \cite{lin-etal-2025-webuibench} evaluates UI element perception, HTML understanding, and UI-to-code capabilities, WebMMU \cite{awal2024webmmu} provides a benchmark for multilingual website understanding and code generation.
 It evaluates models’ abilities in element functionality understanding, visual understanding, and HTML code generation in the form of question answering.